Seattle DUI Defense Lawyer

 • An award-winning defense lawyer with one of the most respected law firms can maximize your chances of seeing a favorable case resolution.

 In Washington state, like all other states in America, it’s illegal to drive a car while under the influence of alcohol or drugs.
 What is the legal limit?
 You commit this crime, driving under the influence (DUI), if you have a breath alcohol content (BAC) of 0.08 grams per 210 liters of breath.
-DUIs are per se laws because, once you’re shown to have such a high BAC, you will be considered to have violated the DUI law, regardless of whether you’re too impaired to operate a car, or not.
-Most would agree, driving while drunk is a dangerous act but driving with a BAC over 0.08 is not necessarily dangerous but it is illegal.
+DUIs are per se laws because, once you’re shown to have such a high BAC, you will be considered to have violated the DUI law, regardless of whether you’re too impaired to operate a car or not.
+Most would agree that driving while drunk is a dangerous act, but driving with a BAC over 0.08 is not necessarily dangerous; it is illegal.

 CAN YOU GET A DUI FOR DRUGS?